Blood plasma looked like a promising covid-19 treatment. Then Trump got involved.

 ``There’s been a level of confusion that has been injected into it and a level of emotional response,'' said Shmuel Shoham, an infectious-disease clinician and researcher at Johns Hopkins University School of Medicine who is leading clinical trials of plasma. ``People have different ideas what the data means that have nothing to do with data, because of allegiances to tribes.''

 Convalescent plasma has been used for more than a century to treat people stricken with infectious diseases.
 People who have already recovered from the virus build up antibodies in their blood plasma that can be beneficial to people who still have the illness.
-The Trump administration identified plasma as a potential therapy early in the pandemic and the FDA selected Mayo Clinic to make it available on a compassionate use basis across the country, called an ``expanded access program,'' that was closely coordinated with the agency.
+The Trump administration identified plasma as a potential therapy early in the pandemic, and the FDA selected Mayo Clinic to make it available on a compassionate-use basis across the country, called an “expanded access program,” that was closely coordinated with the agency.

 In the days before the FDA issued its emergency use authorization, Trump accused the agency in a media briefing of dragging its feet on convalescent plasma, and on Twitter he blamed the ``deep state'' for slowing down drug and vaccine approvals.
 Then, on Aug.
-23, the eve of his Republican nominating convention, Trump unveiled the FDA authorization for plasma.
-Although it was based on inconclusive patient data from Mayo’s program, not a randomized clinical trial that would be a stronger test of its effectiveness, he declared convalescent plasma a major ``breakthrough'' in the fight against coronavirus and said it ``had an incredible rate of success.''
+23, the eve of his Republican nominatin

+g convention, Trump unveiled the FDA authorization for plasma.
+Although it was based on inconclusive patient data from Mayo’s program, not a randomized clinical trial that would be a stronger test of its effectiveness, he declared convalescent plasma a major “breakthrough’” in the fight against coronavirus and said it “had an incredible rate of success.”

 FDA Commissioner Stephen Hahn compounded the confusion and raised further questions about the FDA’s independence by exaggerating the benefits of the treatment at Trump’s press briefing, then backtracking the next day.